HewlettPackard/ilo-rest-api-docs/iLO5_Redfish_Reference.md

 ## Chassis.v1_6_0.Chassis
 ```@odata.type: "#Chassis.v1_6_0.Chassis"```

-The schema definition for the Chassis resource represents the properties for physical components for any system.
-This object represents racks, rack mount servers, blades, standalone, modular systems, enclosures, and all other containers.
+The Chassis resource describes the physical components for a system.
+This object represents rack mount servers, blades, and all other containers.
 The non-CPU/device-centric parts of the schema are accessed either directly or indirectly through this resource.
 ### Resource Instances
 |Uri|HTTP Allow|
 |---|---|